Why increased surveillance will put one million children at risk

 OPINION The British government’s surveillance Bill forces telecommunications providers and ISPs to retain all customers’ phone and internet data for up to a year, while weakening encryption protocols and setting technology providers against their own customers’ interests.

 So, beyond the questions of whether such a scheme is acceptable, ethical, or viable – which are explored below – a key question must be: are ISPs and telcos ready for it, given that they are front and centre of the government’s plans?
-In the wake of the 2015 TalkTalk hack, in which unencrypted data from 157,000 customer accounts was stolen, the answer may be no.
+The 2015 hack of TalkTalk, in which unencrypted data from 157,000 customer accounts was stolen, suggests that the answer may be no.

 The hack of TalkTalk’s website demonstrated two things.
 First, that customer records are irresistible to criminals in a world in which private data is the de facto currency.
 And second, that there is no legal obligation on internet providers or telcos to encrypt them.